Can You Use A Cash-Out Refinance To Buy A Second Home?

 Key Takeaways

-What Is A Cash-Out Refinance?
+What Is a Cash-Out Refinance?

 A cash-out refinance is a new mortgage that pays off your current mortgage and replaces it with a larger one.

-You can.
+Yes.
 Once the refinance closes and the cash is disbursed, those funds can generally be used toward a second-home purchase.

 In practice, you can use the proceeds for:

-- a second-home down payment
+- A second-home down payment

-- closing costs on the second property
+- Closing costs on the second property

-How Using a Cash-Out Refinance to Buy a Second Home Usually Works
+How Using a Cash-Out Refinance To Buy a Second Home Usually Works

 - Receive cash proceeds at closing.